 By 1965, when Medicare was plugged in, the birth rate had fallen back to 19.4.
 For the first time in ten years fewer than 4 million babies had been born in a country of 195 million.
 Medicare had been added in the same year that saw the single biggest drop in birth rates since the Great Depression.

 There could not have been a worse time for Medicare than the end of the Baby Boom.

-The United States however takes in a million immigrants a year who also take out more than they put in.
+The United States takes in a million immigrants a year, many of whom also take out more than they put in.
 In his 2013 State of the Union address, Barack Obama praised Desiline Victor, a 102-year-old Haitian woman who moved to the United States at the age of 79 and doesn't speak English, but did spend hours waiting in line in Florida to vote for Obama.

 Between 1990 and 2010, the number of immigrants over 65 doubled from 2.7 million to 5 million.
 25 percent of these senior immigrants were over 80.
 Desiline Victor wasn't an outlier.
 Elderly immigrants are also much more likely to become citizens, in part because the requirements for them are lower.
 Many, like Victor, don't even have to learn English to be able to stand in line and vote.

 15 percent of senior immigrants come from Mexico largely as a result of family unification programs.
 If amnesty for illegal aliens goes through, before long the country will be on the hook not just for twelve million illegal aliens, but also for their grandparents.

 The welfare state has been spending more money with an unsustainable demographic imbalance.
 There are fewer working families supporting more elderly, immigrants and broken families.
 The Russians invest money into increasing the native birth rate.
 Instead we fund Planned Parenthood because liberal economic eugenics dictates that we should extract "full value" from working women as a tax base to subsidize the welfare state while discarding the next generation.